Energy Conservation & Climate Change

 The pollutants monitored at the station include ground-level ozone, nitrogen oxides and fine particulate matter (PM2.5), which can be used to calculate an Air Quality Health Index (AQHI).
 The near real-time data collected at the New Westminster air quality monitoring station is available online at AirMap.ca.

-As part of the City’s ongoing efforts to reduce its impact on climate change, the City developed a City’s Community Energy and Emissions Plan (CEEP) in 2011.
-This Plan is now being updated and will set a roadmap for reducing community energy consumption and GHG emissions over the next 30 years.
+• As part of the City’s ongoing efforts to reduce its impact on climate change, the City endorsed an updated Community Energy and Emissions Plan (CEEP 2050) in 2022.

 • The millions of Canadians who drive vehicles every day can take actions to help save fuel and money, and reduce tailpipe emissions that contribute to climate change and air pollution.
 Some actions include, avoiding jackrabbit starts, maintaining proper tire pressure, carefully planning trips by combining errands, or even walking or taking a bus instead of the car.
 But one of the easiest actions that motorists can take is to avoid unnecessary idling.